Thomas-Mildner/KP-DataBinding/LectureNotes.md

 The remaining question is: how is this observer registered so that all `setter` calls are intercepted.
 Actually that is pretty easy in JavaScript - other languages may require additional "magic".
 To make a property "reactive" - as it is called in Vue.js - the JavaScript built-in method [`Object.defineProperty`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) is used.
-The method takes a few arguments: the object where property should be defined, the name of the property to define and a descriptor object which contains a few configuration keys and - far more interesting - a `get` and a `set` function object that are invoked whenever the value of the property should be read or overwritten.
+The method takes a few arguments: the object where property should be defined, the name of the property to define and a descriptor object which contains a few configuration keys and - far more interesting - a `get` and a `set` function object that are invoked whenever the value of the property should be read or written.
-There are some edge cases which have to be handled (like what is if the field was already a property and what about arrays?).
+There are some edge cases which have to be handled (like what is if the field was already a property and what about arrays).
 The following snippet shows how to use `Object.defineProperty`:

 ```ts